 The Best Quality for an Affordable Price

 Earning a driver's license shouldn't cost an arm and a leg, nor should it require spending extra gas money just to get to a classroom.
 Stay home, get online, and save money with a course that only requires a computer, an internet connection, and a few minutes to spare at a time.
-For one low price with NO hidden fees, you'll meet all Joshua's Law requirements from the comfort of your own home.
+For one low price, you'll meet all Joshua's Law requirements from the comfort of your own home.

 About Georgia Driver's Permit (Class CP)

 You may only apply for your Georgia learner's permit after completing a Joshua's Law Driver's Ed course, and you must be over 15 years of age.

 Before you apply, make sure you have the ADAP card that you received after passing the Georgia Drug and Alcohol Awareness Program.
 This state-mandated program is usually provided to Georgia students in 9th grade, and teaches students about the dangers associated with intoxicants.
 Students receive a certificate of completion called an "ADAP Card" after finishing a final exam in the course.

 After you meet all the requirements, simply schedule a time at the Georgia DDS to complete the written test.
 After passing the test, you will be granted your permit.
 Permit holders are allowed to drive so long as a licensed driver over the age of 21 is in the passenger seat.